FeatureBaseDB/featurebase/docs/administration.md

 ### Open File Limits

-Pilosa requires a large amount of open files to support its memory-mapped file storage system.
+Pilosa requires a large number of open files to support its memory-mapped file storage system.
 Most operating systems put limits on the maximum number of files that may be opened concurrently by a process.
 On Linux systems, this limit is controlled by a utility called [ulimit](https://ss64.com/bash/ulimit.html).
 Pilosa will automatically attempt to raise the limit to `262144` during startup, but it may fail due to access limitations.
 If you see errors related to open file limits when starting Pilosa, it is recommended that you run `sudo ulimit -n 262144` before starting Pilosa.

 On Mac OS X, `ulimit` does not behave predictably.
 [This blog post](https://blog.dekstroza.io/ulimit-shenanigans-on-osx-el-capitan/) contains information about setting open file limits in OS X.